Send the link below via email or IMCopy

 A 500 km2 tide-pool can be made. (figure 14.8) (bigger than the estuary at La Rance.)

-What power could this tide-pool deliver, if we let the water in and out at the ideal times, generating on both the flood and the ebb?
+What power could this tide-pool deliver, if we let the water in and out at the ideal times, generating on both the water flowing in and out?

-(We assume that the water is let in in a single pulse at the peak of high tide, and let out in a single pulse at low tide.
-NOT REALITY) In reality, the in-flow and out-flow would be spread over a few hours, which would reduce the power delivered a little.
+(We assume that the water is let in instantly at the peak of high tide, and let out instantly at low tide.
+NOT REALITY) Actually it takes a few hours.
+This reduces the power delivered a little.

 The engineers’ reports on the proposed Severn barrage say that, generating on the ebb alone, it would contribute